meshplay/meshplay/docs/pages/guides/performance-management/meshplay-metrics.md

 <!-- ## Tutorial Guide

-Connect Meshery to your Grafana and Prometheus instances to enable enhanced service mesh performance management.
+Connect Meshplay to your Grafana and Prometheus instances to enable enhanced service mesh performance management.
 Deploy a service mesh and any available sample application

 Retreive the IP address of your Minikube cluster by executing: